pixiray/discordmusicbot/README.md

 # Welcome to Discord Music Bot by PixiRay

 This is a development Project with Microsoft DX.
-Based on the Pixiray.io Bothosting Service we creating during a Hackafest with Microsoft DX Germany.
+Based on the Pixiray.io Services we creating during a Hackafest with Microsoft DX Germany.
 The Purpose is to offer a easy to use simple to understand Bot Management Portal for Discord.

 More Information will be available soon.